 Does Honda or Toyota Offer Better Standard Safety Features?

 Many car manufacturers are offering ever better driver assistance features in their new vehicles.
-This technology can do everything from notify a driver that there is someone in their blind spot while they are driving on the highway, to stopping automatically if a pedestrian is detected in a crosswalk.
+This technology can do everything from notifying a driver that there is someone in their blind spot while they are driving on the highway, to automatically stopping if a pedestrian is detected in a crosswalk.
 Even better, more and more of these safety suites are coming standard on new vehicles.
-In this blog we are going to check out two heavy-hitters in the driver assistance market and pit Honda Sensing vs Toyota Safety Sense.
+In this blog, we will compare two heavy-hitters in the driver assistance market: Honda Sensing vs Toyota Safety Sense.
+So, does Honda or Toyota offer better standard safety features?
 While individual vehicles will offer different sets of features, we can share some general information about these two systems.

 You May Like: What does “Top Safety Pick” mean, and why does it change?